-- 1. NPLH Supplemental Application This form contains information needed to evaluate application threshold compliance and rating for Projects of five or more Units underwritten by HCD.
-The Program Supplement also contains information Counties must submit in order to utilize their Competitive Allocation funds. - Universal Rental Project Application Form This form contains information needed to evaluate Project financial feasibility for Projects of five or more Units underwritten by HCD.
+- NPLH Supplemental Application This form contains information needed to evaluate application threshold compliance and rating for Projects of five or more Units underwritten by HCD.
+The program Supplement also contains information Counties must submit in order to utilize their Competitive Allocation funds. - Universal Rental Project Application Form This form contains information needed to evaluate Project financial feasibility for Projects of five or more Units underwritten by HCD.

 Project applications submitted under this NOFA will be funded on a competitive basis, as set forth in Section II.
 A. and B. above, subject to the availability of funds.
-HCD's NPLH application forms, Program Guidelines, and application workshop information are available on the <a href="https://new.new.nplication.org/nplication-nplication.org/nplication-nplicatio
+HCD's NPLH application forms, program Guidelines, and application workshop information are available on the NPLH Program website.

-Competitive Allocation funds and a County's Noncompetitive Allocation funds may be used in the same Project.
+Competitive Allocation funds and a County's NCA funds may be used in the same Project.
 Projects proposing to use both of these sources of NPLH funds must submit one Project application utilizing the Competitive Allocation application forms provided with this NOFA.

-A complete original application and one electronic copy on CD or flash drive with all applicable information must be received by HCD no later than 5:00 p.m.
-Pacific Standard Time on January 8, 2020, delivered by a mail carrier service such as the U.S. Postal Service, UPS, FedEx, or other carrier service that provides a date-stamped verification of delivery to the following address:
+Two complete original applications, each one on a separate USB flash drive with all applicable information must be received by HCD no later than 5:00 p.m.
+Pacific Standard Time on January 19, 2021, delivered by a mail carrier service such as the U.S. Postal Service, UPS, FedEx, or other carrier service that provides a date-stamped verification of delivery to the following address:

-California Department of Housing and Community Development Division of Financial Assistance, NOFA Section No Place Like Home Program 2020 W. El Camino Avenue, Suite 500 Sacramento, CA 95833
+California Department of Housing and Community Development

+Division of Financial Assistance, Program Design and Implementation Unit

+No Place Like Home Program

+2020 W. El Camino Avenue, Suite 150

+Sacramento, CA 95833

 Personal deliveries will not be accepted.
-No facsimiles, late applications, incomplete applications, application revisions, electronically transmitted, or walk-in application packages will be accepted.
+No facsimiles, late applications, incomplete applications, application revisions, electronically transmitted, or walkin application packages will be accepted.
 Applications received after the deadline will not be considered.

 Modification of the application forms by the Applicant is prohibited.
 It is the Applicant's responsibility to ensure the application is clear, complete, and accurate.
-After the application has been submitted, HCD staff may request clarifying information to determine compliance with NPLH Program requirements.
+After the application has been submitted, HCD staff may request clarifying information to determine compliance with NPLH program requirements.

-E. Disclosure of application to the public
+E. Disclosure of Application to the Public